particle-iot/docs/src/content/hardware/migration-guides/muon-bsom-guide.md

 {{!-- END do not edit content above, it is automatically generated--}}

-- All available PWM pins on the M-SoM share a single timer.
-This means that they must all share a single frequency, but can have different duty cycles.

 If using an expansion card that requires PWM, generally the following pins are used on standard Raspberry Pi expansion cards.
 Note that only two of them, D4 and D5, are supported as PWM on the B-SoM.

 {{!-- BEGIN do not edit content below, it is automatically generated 35de6ee0-7880-4d24-bb76-5b7dffbf0e1d --}}